-After being promoted to Second Lt. again in 1928, Puller was sent to Nicaragua with the National Guard.
-Here he earned his first of five Navy Crosses.
+After being promoted to Second Lieutenant again in 1928, Puller was sent to Nicaragua with the National Guard where he was awarded the first of five Navy Crosses.
 In 1931, he returned to the US to finish officer training.
-Immediately following, he returned to Nicaragua and earned his second Navy Cross.
-From 1933 to 1936, Puller was sent to China to command the Horse Marines and the USS Augusta.
+He soon returned to Nicaragua where he earned his second Navy Cross.
+From 1933 to 1936, Puller was sent to China to command the "Horse Marines" and the USS Augusta.

 At the start of World War II, Puller was stationed in Guadalcanal in the Solomon Islands where he saved three companies surrounded by the Japanese.
 Thanks to his leadership, his troops were able to maneuver safely to shore.
 During the three hour battle, his force incurred 70 casualties, while the Japanese endured 1400 casualties.
 Puller was shot twice by a sniper during the battle, earning him the Purple Heart.
 Surviving the injury, Puller was awarded his third Navy Cross and promoted to executive officer of the 7th Marine Regiment.
 Due to his leadership, he was awarded his fourth Navy Cross.
 After WWII, he went on the command the Marines Barracks at Pearl Harbor.